San Francisco Committee of Vigilance: Flags

 On August 9th, 1851 they were given a large blue banner at Montgomery street.
 It had the inscription: "Presented to the Vigilance Committee of the City of San Francisco by the ladies of Trinity Parish, as a testimonial of their approval.
 Do right and fear not.
 August 9th, 1851." and on the other side "The Vigilance Committee of the city of San Francisco, instituted June 9th, 1851, for the protection of the lives and property of the citizens and residents of San Francisco."
 They attached it to a wagon and used in a local parade.
 Two other flags were flying on Montgomery street, and one was described as: "...inscribed "Pioneer Guards, Co.
 4, V. C., organized May 16th, 1856."

-In July of 1856 the Committee was in Musical Hall when they were presented with a flag made by ladies of the city.
+In July 1856 the Committee was in Musical Hall when they were presented with a flag made by ladies of the city.
 The flag is illustrated in Fireman's Journal and Military Gazette.